Type-B-Digital/hiring-fullstack-todo/README.md

    - Summary of what you built
    - Solution rationale & user value
    - A short demo video
+6. Fill [this form](https://coda.io/form/Type-B-Digital-Take-Home-assessment-submission_dU8ZJTHWnjv) to officially submit your work.

-> ⚠️ Submissions without a properly completed PR template or demo video may not be considered.
+> ⚠️ Submissions may not be considered if instructions are not followed properly

 ---